-The FRESH WATER PUMP breaker switch is on the DC side of the MDP.
+The water pump with water strainer locates underneath the galley shelf.
+The WATER PUMP breaker switch is on the DC side along with the remote switch on the AC/DC control panel.
 When the breaker is switched to ON, the pumps will run until the hot and cold water systems are pressurized.
 An automatic pressure switch shuts the pumps off until the pressure drops to a preset level (for example, a pressure drop caused by opening a faucet).
 The pumps will then run again until the system is pressurized and turn itself off.
 The pumps have a build-in check valve to prevent backflow through the pumps.